 In the past, SEO was largely focused on keyword density and using exact-match keywords throughout a website’s content.
 However, search engines have become more sophisticated and can now understand context and intent.
 This means that SEO professionals need to focus on using keywords more naturally and meaningfully.

 Today, keyword research involves identifying words and phrases that users are searching for and then using those keywords to optimize website content.
-You can use various tools to identify relevant keywords and phrases and understand search volume and competition.
+Using Google Trends API is one way to identify relevant keywords and phrases and understand search volume and competition.

 When using keywords, it’s important to use them in a natural and not spammy way.
 Overusing keywords or unnaturally using them can actually hurt your SEO efforts.
 Instead, focus on creating high-quality content that uses keywords in a way that makes sense and provides value to users.